iamrajshah/nodejs-basic-to-master/README.md

 # nodejs-basic-to-master

-This one is to learn NodeJS from basics to master by using NamasteNodeJS course by Akshay Saini.
+This one is to learn NodeJS from basics to master by using NamasteNodeJS course by [Akshay Saini](https://github.com/akshaymarch7)